nirabhromakhal/Store-Monitoring/README.md

 Now, we have a function `compute_uptime_downtime(start, end, business_ranges, uptime_ranges, downtime_ranges)` which computes the aggregate time delta of the `uptime_ranges` and `downtime_ranges` overlapping partly or fully between the timestamps start and end (consider start and end to be `last_week_timestamp` and `current_timestamp` for instance), in two variables `uptime` and `downtime`.
 It also computes the aggregate time delta of the `business_ranges` overlapping partly or fully between the timestamps start and end, in a variable `business_time`.

 Now, `uptime` and `downtime` refers to the total times for which we have assumed the store to be active or inactive.
-If, however, there was no poll for a particular business day, then, this time is being called `unassummed_time`
+If, however, there was no poll for a particular business day, then, this time is being called `unassumed_time`
 ```
-unassummed_time = business_time - uptime - downtime
+unassumed_time = business_time - uptime - downtime
 ```
 We consider the store is active only 50% of this unassummed time.
-So we add half of `unassummed_time` to both `uptime` and `downtime`.
+So we add half of `unassumed_time` to both `uptime` and `downtime`.
 This fraction 50% can be changed and tested with other values.

 # Final Thoughts